- 1. Getting Started

 2. Create Segments

 The next step involves creating the segments.
-As mentioned above these segments are grouping of contacts based on specific characteristics.
+As mentioned above these segments are groupings of contacts based on specific characteristics.
 The purpose of creating these segments is to allow Mautic to automatically add contacts to these segments when certain actions are taken.
 Contacts can be manually added to segments as well when necessary.

 3. Add Assets